What is the legal definition of domestic violence in Missouri?

-- commits, attempts to commit, or threatens to commit abuse, which is defined as any of the following acts:1
+- commits, attempts to commit, or threatens to commit abuse, which is defined as any of the following acts:

-- Harassment: committing acts (more than once) that causes you or your child alarm or substantial emotional distress and serves no legitimate purpose.
-For example:
+- harassment: committing acts more than once that cause you or your child alarm or substantial emotional distress and serve no legitimate purpose; for example:

 - following you or your child in a public place;

 - peering in the window or lingering outside your home;

 - sexual assault: causing or attempting to cause you to engage involuntarily in any sexual act by force, threat of force, coercion or pressure (duress), or without your consent;

 - unlawful imprisonment: holding, confining, detaining, or abducting you against your will; or

 - abusing a pet: purposely causing, attempting to cause, or threatening to cause physical injury to a pet with the intent to control, punish, intimidate you, or cause you distress.1